gemseo/gemseo/doc_src/data_persistence/cache.rst

 The basics
 ----------

-In |g|, an :class:`.MDODiscipline` is composed of a :attr:`~.MDODiscipline.cache` to store these evaluations expressed in terms of input, output and Jacobian data.
+In |g|, a :class:`.Discipline` is composed of a :attr:`~.Discipline.cache` to store these evaluations expressed in terms of input, output and Jacobian data.

 The caching mechanism
 ~~~~~~~~~~~~~~~~~~~~~

-When the user passes an input value to the method :meth:`.MDODiscipline.execute`,
+When the user passes an input value to the method :meth:`.Discipline.execute`,
-the :class:`.MDODiscipline` looks in its :attr:`~.MDODiscipline.cache`
+the :class:`.Discipline` looks in its :attr:`~.Discipline.cache`
 if there is an output value associated with this input value.
 If so,
 it returns it to the user.